When Darwin met Ianus: dichotomies of expressivity

-For the proofs of \Cref{thm:pseudoloop,thm:mainthmhyp}, a pseudo-loop is constructed via a recursive procedure that, at each step, aligns the minimal elements of appropriately chosen tuples.
-We only consider relations on some power of $\Q$ that are preserved by one of $\min, \mi, \mx,$ or $\ell \ell$.
+\ignore{ For the proofs of \Cref{theorem:pseudoloop,theorem:mainthmhyp}, a pseudo-loop is constructed via a recursive procedure that, at each step, aligns the minimal elements of appropriately chosen tuples.
+We only consider relations on some power of $\Q$ that are preserved by one of the operations $\min, \mi, \mx,$ or $\ell \ell$.
 The general case for relations pp-interpretable in temporal constraint languages easily reduces to this setting, as discussed in the proof of~\Cref{theorem:pseudoloop}.
 In what follows, we fix an integer $k \geq 2$.